-Elton Brand was a number one draft pick in the NBA after playing for Duke University.
-Watch this video to see how he credits math for the rapid improvement of his basketball skills: https://to.pbs.org/3hcc9Os
+Elton Brand was a number one draftpick into the NBA after playing for Duke University.
+Watch the video to see how he credits math for rapid improvement of his basketball skills: https://to.pbs.org/3hcc9Os

 Can you calculate the maximum height for Brand's perfect free throw?
 His average release velocity is 24 feet per second while the average release height is seven feet off the ground.